As a WordPress expert, we come across a lot of good information. We have a lot we could share, but this is what we have for now.

 - HTTPS via Let’s Encrypt or a custom certificate

-- Cloudflare CDN (works over HTTPS) and Railgun (speeds up non-cachable pages) at no additional cost
+- Cloudflare CDN (works over HTTPS) and Railgun (speeds up non-cachable pages)

 - SSD hard drives